-In addition, to address the variety of other symptoms and organs involved in TSC, the TSC Clinic incorporates a multidisciplinary approach collaborating with other specialty divisions, including Cardiology, Dermatology, Genetics, Nephrology, Neuropsychology, Neurosurgery, Ophthalmology and Psychiatry.
-The TSC Clinic also participates in basic and clinical research in TSC and, in conjunction with the Tuberous Sclerosis Alliance, promotes education and awareness about TSC in conjunction with the Tuberous Sclerosis Alliance.
+In addition, to address the variety of other symptoms and organs involved in TSC, the TSC Clinic incorporates a multidisciplinary approach collaborating with other specialty divisions, including Cardiology, Dermatology, Genetics, Nephrology, Neuropsychology, Neurosurgery, Oncology, Ophthalmology, Psychiatry, Pulmonology, and Urology.
+The TSC Clinic also participates in basic research and clinical trials in TSC, as conducted through the Washington University Tuberous Sclerosis Center, and promotes education and awareness about TSC in conjunction with the Tuberous Sclerosis Alliance.

 Services offered through the TSC Clinic

 - Initial diagnostic evaluation: comprehensive diagnostic evaluation for TSC, including history, physical exam, laboratory testing, and radiographic studies

 - Follow-up care: coordinated care for ongoing medical issues, involving multiple medical specialties

 - Inpatient care at St. Louis Children's Hospital: for urgent/emergent medical issues

 - Scheduled radiographic screening/monitoring for TSC-related tumors, according to recommended guidelines